 Women’s specific tights

 Tights cut specifically to reflect the different anatomy of the female form.
-May have shorter abdomen and legs etc plus a differently-shaped chamois.
+May have shorter abdomen and legs etc. plus a differently-shaped contoured chamois to provide appropriate support and comfort for the female form.